Leadership Thought #364 – 12 Decisions That Will Define Your Life

 Some decisions have the potential to change the arc of your life.

 In my line of work, I am constantly on the lookout for life lessons and what leads to happiness and success.
 Fortunately, I have been blessed to work with some wonderful people who provide me with excellent fodder for my learning.
-While most of my time is spent on the business leadership front, I do get a big-picture view at times.
-I do not believe in compartmentalizing important life issues and prefer to take a multidimensional approach to my work since there are no one-dimensional human beings.
+While most of my time is spent on the business leadership front, I sometimes get a big-picture view.
+I do not believe in compartmentalizing important life issues and prefer a multidimensional approach to my work since there are no one-dimensional human beings.
 Over the years, I found that how you answer the following twelve questions could have an enormous impact on your overall quality of life:

 - How connected you stay to your family and natural support network – life is more difficult if you don’t have a strong and easily accessible support network.

-- Who occupies your social circle and becomes your closest friends – if you want to be happy and successful, spend time with happy and successful people who make you feel good about yourself (it really is this simple); misery also does love company and is constantly on the lookout for its next recruit.
+- Who occupies your social circle and becomes your closest friends – if you want to be happy and successful, spend time with happy and successful people who make you feel good about yourself (it really is this simple).
+Sadly, misery does love company, and unhappy, unsuccessful people look to grow their circle in search of validation – avoid them like the plague.

 - Whether or not you pursue a spiritual life – a life without faith is like living in a building with a cracked foundation – sure, it may stand, but it is much more vulnerable to the trials and tribulations of existence.